Submissions Open January 15, 2024 to April 15, 2024

 Whether it's our birth family, our given family, our chosen family, family is the heart and often heartache in our lives.
 We want to read about these most significant connections and the tangled emotions that go along with them.
 Word limit: 7,500.

+We are interested in showing the range of poetry that exists in the contemporary moment.
 First and foremost, we publish poetry in a wide range of styles and voices that moves us deeply and has us see the world in a new way.

 In addition, our specific categories: Zest!; In Sickness and In Health; Field Notes; and Schooled are always open to poetry submissions.
 Please see the nonfiction section for full descriptions.